-The Foundation of Administrative Justice offers a Certificate program: Certificate in Tribunal Administrative Justice (CTAJ™).
+The Foundation offers a Certificate program: Certificate in Tribunal Administrative Justice™ (CTAJ™).
 This Certificate assists tribunals and participants to evaluate and support competencies in administrative justice roles.
-The certificate is a comprehensive collection of our FOAJ’s courses with an evaluation at the end of each course offering with 3 streams: Tribunal Member, Advocate, or Administrator.
+The Certificate is acquired once 77 credits are completed.
+These are based on a comprehensive collection of the courses the Foundation offers, along with an exam at the end of every course.
+We offer four certificate streams once the credit requirements have been completed: Tribunal Member, Advocate, Administrator, or Investigator.

 The Foundation has instructors from across Canada with experience in various administrative justice systems.
 Our courses are accessible and offered regularly throughout the year to provide opportunities for professional development through Livestream and Elearning.
 These courses focus on interpreting laws, presenting and weighing evidence, holding effective hearings, decision making, decision writing, human rights, diversity, inclusion, and equity for tribunals.
 Our training may qualify for continuing professional development (CPD) credits.

 If you are involved in administrative justice work or interested in a potential appointment to an ABC, our training will be beneficial to you.
 We welcome your participation in our professional society and encourage you to become a member.